-The following three competencies are relevant for an Institutional Portfolio Manager.
+The following 3 competencies are most relevant to an Institutional Portfolio Manager.

-Core Competency Sub Competency 9.
-Participate in the creation of new fund mandates.
+Core Competency Sub Competency Participate in the creation of new fund mandates.
 9.1 Assist product development department in the identification and scoping of potential new investment mandates and/or products.
 9.2 Lead in the due diligence to use in-house or external portfolio management expertise.
-9.3 Lead in the creation of sales and marketing materials for new funds.
+9.3 Lead in the creation of appropriate investment guidelines and restrictions for the new fund.
 9.4 Assist in the creation of sales and marketing materials for new funds.
-9.5 Participate in road shows and presentations, webinars, client interview 9.6 Write periodic (monthly, quarterly) fund reports discussing investment strategy, performance attribution and market/sector outlook.
+9.5 Participate in road shows and presentations, webinars, client interviews.
+9.6 Write periodic (monthly, quarterly) fund reports discussing investment strategy, performance attribution and market/sector outlook.
 10. Support the implementation of comprehensive fund compliance and risk control processes and procedures.
 10.1 Assist with the implementation and maintenance of appropriate real-time risk control and investment restriction monitoring processes and procedures.
-11. Provide client support activities related to pooled fund institutional investor clients.
-11.1 Preparation of periodic pooled fund investment and fund compliance reports to satisfy institutional investor needs and requirements.
-11.2 Delivery of pooled fund investment presentations to institutional investor client investment committees as requested.
-11.3 Establish effective electronic communication protocols and secure data transmission facilities with the pooled fund's institutional investor's respective custodians and/or fund accountants.

-Total Number of Competencies Checked Cumulative Total of Competencies Checked

-If this total is 22 or more the required competencies have been practiced.
+II.
+Provide client support activities related to pooled fund institutional investor clients.
+II.I Preparation of periodic pooled fund investment and fund compliance reports to satisfy institutional investor needs and requirements.
+II.2 Delivery of pooled fund investment presentations to institutional investor client investment committees as requested.
+II.3 Establish effective electronic communication protocols and secure data transmission facilities with the pooled fund's institutional investor's respective custodians and/ or fund accountants.
+Insert Total Number of Competenies Checked: if this total Cumulative total of competencies checked - is 22 or more the required competencies have been practiced: